devops-surya/devops-training/FEB-2023/Terraform/Terraform.md

 # Terraform

-* __Terraform__ is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
+* __Terraform__  is an open-source infrastructure as code (IaC) tool that enables you to define, provision, and manage your infrastructure resources across different cloud providers and platforms in a declarative and repeatable way.
 ![preview](../images/tf1.png)